Becksteinlab/lammps/doc/src/pair_mbx.rst

 Restrictions
 """"""""""""

 This pair_style is part of the MBX package.
-It is only enabled if LAMMPS was built with that package.
-See the :doc:`Build package
+A pair style is only enabled if LAMMPS was built with its corresponding package.
-<Build_package>` page for more info.
+See the :doc:`Build package <Build_package>` page for more info.

 All electrostatic interactions are calculated internally in MBX.
 Therefore one should never calculate coulombic interactions in LAMMPS such as using `coul/cut` or `coul/long` when also using MBX.
 See the warning above for more details.

-MBX currently only supports `processors` mapping style `xyz`.
+MBX currently only supports :doc:`processors <processors>` mapping style `xyz`.

 MBX is primarily tested to work with `units real`.
 If you encounter issues with other unit styles, please contact the MBX developers.